-This will obviously only work for those who happen to have the double whammy of having a recliner in font and a child at the side of you, and you will obviously have to have the okay of the parent, unless you want to end up on a certain list when you land.
+This will obviously only work for those who happen to have the double whammy of having a recliner in font and a child at the side of you, and you will obviously have to have the okay of the parent, unless you want to end up pinned down by half a dozen police officers and whacked straight on a certain list when you land.
 But if you can, swap seats with a child and make sure you have a stash of sweets with you in your carry on.
-Fill the little brat up with e numbers and bribe them with more sweets for every five minutes they spend gleefully kicking the hell out of the back of the recliners chair!
+Fill the little brat up with sugar and bribe them with more sweets for every five minutes they spend gleefully kicking the hell out of the back of the recliners chair!
 (Again, get permission from the parent, maybe bribe them with sweets too!)

 The new best friend approach.

 Well, if they must invade your space and press the top of their heads right up against your face they must want to be friends right?
 Best friends!
 So why not lean over and have a little chat?
 About anything.
 It doesn’t matter.
 Talk about your endless fascination with rocks, or maybe about who is doing who on that vacuous reality TV crap that gets shoved down everyones throats, just make sure that you stare at them throughout with a slightly manic grin.
 A few nervous high pitched giggles and a rant about how they took your rope, gaffer tape and huge stash of hard core magazines off you at customs wouldn’t go amiss either.
 My bet is they will want to sit up as far away from you as possible pretty quickly!